 Finally, you'll want to check the overall quality of the belt.
 If you have a real belt, the quality will be extremely high.
 Some signs of a Gucci belt dupe include:

 - Fraying materials

 - Slight imperfections that are noticeable with the naked eye

 - Cheap materials

 Genuine belts are known for perfect craftsmanship—the stitching will be perfectly aligned, and there won't be any noticeable issues.

 Red Flags of Fake Gucci Belts: The Listing

-When you’re shopping in real life, you get the benefit of actually seeing the product yourself before deciding to purchase it.
+When you're shopping in real life, you benefit from actually seeing the product yourself before deciding to purchase it.